6uliver/wpml-installer/README.md

 A composer plugin that makes installing [WPML](https://wpml.org/) with [composer](https://github.com/composer/composer) possible.

-## The project is under development so it's not working yet!!!
+## The project is under development and is in alpha stage.
+It could produce unexpected behaviour!!!